-We offer two Forest School sessions per week at Pippins, on a Tuesday afternoon and a Thursday morning.
+We offer Forest School sessions on Thursday mornings.
 These, along with Music and Sports, make up the weekly rota of Special Activity Sessions which are available to your child.
-We ask for a £2.50 supplement these sessions, due to the extra costs involved in providing this experience at Pippins.
+We ask for a supplement these sessions, due to the extra costs involved in providing this experience at Pippins.

 Forest School is a really important part of our preschool.
 Since we’ve started running sessions, we’ve seen children grow in confidence because of the time and space they have to explore their surroundings.
 They work together in groups, learning social skills and the importance of collaborating.

 The children have so much fun exploring, using their senses and creating their own games within the trees and shrubs, with many of them forming friendships with new children.
 It is wonderful to see confidence shine out of the children as they climb a tree independently or take part in activities that are quite challenging.

 Ropes are used to create a rope bridge and a selection of swings that the children can take turns climbing and balancing on.
 Some children have really persevered when it has been tricky, and they gain huge satisfaction through achieving their goals.

 Staff encourage children to use all their senses and develop language skills – we talk about what things look like, feel like, smell like, and sound like.

 Forest School is great for improving fine and gross motor skills: we pick up logs and branches, but we also look at (and often touch!) the tiniest insects.
 The children enjoy going on a minibeast hunt and know that a good place to find them is underneath the log seats where it is dark and damp.
 They understand how important it is to be very kind and gentle to our minibeast friends and that we must always put them back in the place where they have been found.